 Anyone with a permanent physical disability which restricts daily living activities, can apply for HFH services.
 There is a screening process and unfortunately due to funding limitations we can not serve everyone who applies.

 After you contact us, here is how the process works:

-- The Application form will assess your individual needs, establish design priorities and evaluate your existing home.
+- The application form will assess your individual needs, establish design priorities and evaluate your existing home.

 - Fill it out and mail it to us.
 If you need help completing the form, please call us at 516 883 0403